0oM4R/CAT-CS-Road_map/README.md

 - [Introduction to computer science and programming in python](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/index.htm "Introduction to computer science and programming in python")

 		- Provide an understanding of the role computation can play in solving problems.
-		- General stuff (Brancing and Iteration, String Manipulation, Functions, Recursion, Dicts, Exceptions, ...).
+		- General stuff (Branching and Iteration, String Manipulation, Functions, Recursion, Dicts, Exceptions, ...).
 		- Intro to OOP.

 - [CS50 ](https://www.edx.org/course/cs50s-introduction-to-computer-science "CS50 ")